Becoming A Locum Vet

 - Draft cover letters tailored to individual clinics in your target area

 - Register with a recruiting firm catering to veterinary professionals

-- Create an account with an Australian veterinary job search website
+- Create an account with a veterinary job search website

 - Join some Social Media groups that network and chat about Locum work

 - Ask colleagues to spread the word when you (or they) are at conferences or workshops

 - Consider collaborating with another locum vet professional as a “package deal”; some clinics are run by couples, or may want to send multiple staff to conferences or training programs.

 Put down those irons.
 We’re not talking about that kind of branding (unless you are Locumming on a cattle ranch).
 If you’re going to make a go of relief work as a career, you might want to invest in a marketing campaign that sets you up as an ideal candidate prompts potential employers to reach out to you.
 Here are some ideas:

 Build a website: An online site allows you to link to your information when you e-mail inquiries to prospective clinics.
 You might have a calendar page that keeps track of your availability, a biography page to help employers better identify with you, and an outline of your experience.
 Use discretion on the amount of personal information you post online, and consider using a contact form to avoid your e-mail account being clogged with spam.
 Try Wix or Squarespace.